thavlik/machine-learning-portfolio/README.md

 This is a repository of my personal machine learning projects.

 ## Experiments
 This repository was designed to showcase well-designed project structure.
 Configurations are defined in yaml files, which can be composed via the `base` directive to conveniently form derivative experiments with minimal boilerplate.
-Experiments can be run by passing the path to the experiment yaml as the `--config` flag to `src/main.py`:
+An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`:

 `python3 src/main.py --config experiments/rsna-intracranial/vae_mse.yaml`